 On this page

-If you run a business abroad and intend to assign employees to your Dutch branch or customer on a temporary basis, you may have to deal with Dutch government rules and regulations.
+If you run a business abroad and intend to assign employees to your Dutch customer or branch on a temporary basis, you may have to deal with Dutch government rules and regulations.
 You can use this checklist to see what possible obligations you may have.
-This checklist is intended for temporary employment agencies, secondment agencies and other businesses assigning employees to the Netherlands.
+This checklist is intended for all businesses posting workers to the Netherlands temporarily.
+Examples include temporary employment agencies, secondment agencies, construction firms, or manufacturers.

 European directives such as the Posting of Workers Directive and the Directive on the enforcement of the Posting of Workers Directive are applicable as well.
 In the Netherlands, these directives have been implemented in the Terms of Employment Posted Workers in the EU Act (Wet arbeidsvoorwaarden gedetacheerde werknemers, WagwEU).
 You can find more information about the Posting of Workers Directive and the Dutch implementation of this Act on the Ministry of Social Affairs and Employment's website.

 This checklists is merely a guideline.
 You may be subject to other obligations as well or you may have to follow the steps in a different order.
 For further information on tax matters, please contact the Dutch Tax and Customs Administration (Belastingdienst).
 Temporary employment agencies will find information in English on the Dutch Association of Temporary Work Agencies' website (ABU).

 1. Check whether your employees meet the conditions for residence in the Netherlands

 Your employees may need a residence permit or a visa to reside in the Netherlands.
 They must register with the local municipal authority if they remain in the Netherlands for longer than 4 months.

 2. Check whether your employees have the professional qualifications required in the Netherlands

 Certain professions may only be practised in the Netherlands if your employees have the correct qualifications.
 They must have this certificate officially recognised by the competent authority in the country where they obtained it.